MagdielPm/Endpoint-with-dockerfile/README.md

 ```bash
 docker run -it -p 9000:300 node-docker-endpoint
 ```
-* Go to your browser an listen the next port:
+* Go to your browser and listen the next port:
 `localhost:900`

 And well done, you should see the response in that port! 🚀